Diaper Manufacturer Targets Adults

 Imagine you have a candy shop where you make and sell candies.
 You make two types of candies- Candy A and Candy B equally to sell them.

 Soon, you realise that Candy B has less demand than Candy A, which causes you to lose money.
-So, you focus only on Candy A to earn more profits.
+So, you focus only on Candy A to earn more [[profits::The extra money earned by a company after it has recovered the cost of producing and selling its goods or services.]].

 Similarly, companies stop manufacturing products in low demand, which causes them to lose money.
 Instead, they focus on high-demand products to earn money.